whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

 ![](https://quuu.co/platform/app/images/opengraph.png)

-[Proformis](https://quuu.co) - Proformis is an AI-powered application that assists in the creation of effective, organized performance evalua...
+[Proformis](https://quuu.co) - Proformis is an AI-powered application that assists in the creation of effective, organized performance evalua…

 2023-05-05T23:52:07.251Z